 A kitchen remodel is never an inexpensive project, so every step of the project should be well considered and thought out.
 While there are few people out there who can handle the task of a kitchen remodel themselves, most homeowners should enlist the help of a professional, or a team of professionals.
-Often times you may think you are limited by the existing footprint of your kitchen, but walls, electrical lines, and water lines can all be moved to create a more functional and ideal kitchen space.
+Often you may think the existing footprint of your kitchen limits you, but walls, electrical lines, and water lines can all be moved to create a more functional and ideal kitchen space.

 The first step should be to consult a kitchen designer who may be able to tell you a layout that might be more functional than your current layout.
 Whether you chose to knock a wall down to create an open concept kitchen, rearrange the layout and orientation of a kitchen, add a center island or peninsula, or simply leave the same footprint of your kitchen, an upgrade is never a project that a homeowner will regret.

-If you decide to stick with the current kitchen and simply update and refresh your kitchen, you may be able to consider re-facing your cabinets so you can reserve the budget for high quality countertops, appliances, and sinks.
-If you have high quality wood installed in your kitchen, swapping out the old hardware and re-facing the cabinets can be a huge way to save money.
-It is a perfectly reasonable DIY project, but does require some work.
+If you decide to stick with the current kitchen and simply update and refresh your kitchen, you may be able to consider re-facing your cabinets so you can reserve the budget for high-quality countertops, appliances, and sinks.
+If you have high-quality wood installed in your kitchen, swapping out the old hardware and re-facing the cabinets can be a huge way to save money.
+It is a perfectly reasonable DIY project but does require some work.
 You will need to clean the cabinets, detach them, and actively sand the surface to ensure that the paint or stain adheres properly.
 When painting, you should first prime with a quality primer before applying at least 2 coats of a self-leveling paint that is designed for wood cabinets.
-Alternatively, there are many contractors and painters who will do this job for you for considerably less than the cost of replacing all the cabinets.
+Alternatively, many contractors and painters will do this job for you for considerably less than the cost of replacing all the cabinets.

 Viscont White granite is a great countertop choice for your kitchen